nisha-laur/FlexForce/README.md

 # FLEXFORCE E-commerce Website

 Welcome to the FLEXFORCE E-commerce Website repository!
-This project showcases an e-commerce website I developed from scratch for my client [Client's Name].
+This project showcases an e-commerce website I developed from scratch for my client Ms Sarita Kumari.
 The website is designed to provide a seamless shopping experience for users while incorporating custom features to meet the client's specific requirements.

 FLEXFORCE E-commerce Website - https://nisha-laur.github.io/FlexForce/